Andriy Portnov: In parliament

-In July 2005, Portnov returned to advocacy, which he was engaged in until April 2006.
+In July 2005, Portnov returned to law, which he was engaged in until April 2006.
 After the corruption scandal in Ukraine in September 2005, he represented in court the interests of Secretary of State Oleksandr Zinchenko, who accused the head of the National Security and Defense Council, Petro Poroshenko, and his entourage of corruption.
-The trial ends in Poroshenko's favor.
+The trial ended in Poroshenko's favor.

-Before the 2006 parliamentary elections, Portnov was included in the list of the Yulia Tymoshenko Bloc (BYuT) and during the elections he headed the legal department of the factional headquarters, was elected a member of parliament, a deputy of the Verkhovna Rada of the Vth convocation.
+Before the 2006 parliamentary elections, Portnov was included in the list of the Yulia Tymoshenko Bloc (BYuT) and during the elections he headed the legal department of the factional headquarters, was elected a member of parliament as a deputy of the Verkhovna Rada of the 5th convocation.

-At the early parliamentary elections in 2007, he re-entered parliament on the BYuT list, becoming a deputy of the Verkhovna Rada of the VIth convocation.
+At the early parliamentary elections in 2007, he re-entered parliament on the BYuT list, becoming a deputy of the Verkhovna Rada of the 6th convocation.
 He became a member of the parliamentary committee on justice.
 In 2008, he was elected deputy head of the BYuT faction.
 At the time he was a member of All-Ukrainian Union "Fatherland".

-At the parliament, there was an informal "Portnov group", which, in addition to Portnov, included Svyatoslav Oleynyk, Valeriy Pysarenko and Volodymyr Pylypenko.
+In parliament, there was an informal "Portnov group", which, in addition to Portnov, included Svyatoslav Oleynyk, Valeriy Pysarenko, and Volodymyr Pylypenko.
 From August to September 2008, on behalf of Tymoshenko, Portnov worked on joint bills with the Party of Regions that weakened the power of President Viktor Yushchenko.
 In 2008, together with the legal team, he prevented early parliamentary elections from being held.
 He was involved in support of gas contracts in Moscow in 2009 that ended the 2009 Russia–Ukraine gas dispute.

-On 30 May 2009, according to the quota of law schools, by the decision of the III All-Ukrainian Congress of representatives of higher educational institutions and scientific institutions, he was elected for a six-year term as a member of the High Council of Justice of Ukraine.
+On 30 May 2009, according to the quota of law schools, by the decision of the 3rd All-Ukrainian Congress of representatives of higher educational institutions and scientific institutions, he was elected to a six-year term as a member of the High Council of Justice of Ukraine.